 - The top federal withholding rate on supplemental income rose to 39.6%.
 Supplemental income, such as stock compensation, is subject to one of two flat rates that are linked to income tax rates.
 For aggregate supplemental wage payments totaling up to $1 million during the year, the rate became 25% (the rate of the third income tax bracket).
 For aggregate supplemental wage payments that exceed the level of $1 million in a calendar year, the rate became 39.6% (the rate of the highest income tax bracket).
 Note that the Tax Cuts & Jobs Act, which took effect in 2018, changed those rates to 22% and 37%.

-- The Social Security rate returned to 6.2% after a temporary cut to 4.2% in 2011 and 2012, as the tax law did not extend the reduction in payroll tax.
-Social Security tax applies up to a certain amount of yearly income ($128,400 in 2018) and not to yearly income above that threshold.
+- The Social Security rate returned to 6.2% after a temporary cut.
+Social Security tax applies up to a certain amount of yearly income ($132,900 in 2019) and not to yearly income above that threshold.

 - The capital gains tax rate that applies to the proceeds from a stock sale increased to 20% for people whose yearly taxable income exceeds a certain amount.
 The tax rate on dividends grew to 20% for these same taxpayers.
 This applies to any qualified dividends received on company stock you own or on unvested restricted stock for which you have filed a Section 83(b) election.
 For taxpayers whose yearly taxable income is below the 20% threshold, the top tax rate on capital gains and qualified dividends remains 15%.